soyjuanmacias/nexus/README.md

 ### Refactor

-If you think any can be improved, please change it.
+If you think anything can be improved, please change it.
 We really like the philosohpy of boy scouts: "Leave things better than you found".